Solar panel: Maintenance

+Cleaning

 Cleaning methods for solar panels can be divided into 5 groups: manual tools, mechanized tools (such as tractor mounted brushes), installed hydraulic systems (such as sprinklers), installed robotic systems, and deployable robots.
 Manual cleaning tools are by far the most prevalent method of cleaning, most likely because of the low purchase cost.
 However, in a Saudi Arabian study done in 2014, it was found that "installed robotic systems, mechanized systems, and installed hydraulic systems are likely the three most promising technologies for use in cleaning solar panels".

+Novel self-cleaning mechanisms for solar panels are being developed.
+For instance, in 2019 via wet-chemically etched nanowires and a hydrophobic coating on the surface water droplets could remove 98% of dust particles, which may be especially relevant for applications in the desert.

+In March 2022, MIT researchers announced the development of a waterless cleaning system for solar panels and mirrors to address the issue of dust accumulation, which can reduce solar output by up to 30 percent in one month.
+This system utilizes electrostatic repulsion to detach dust particles from the panel's surface, eliminating the need for water or brushes.
+An electrical charge imparted to the dust particles by passing a simple electrode over the panel causes them to be repelled by a charge applied to the panel itself.
+The system can be automated using a basic electric motor and guide rails.

 Waste and recycling

 There were 30 thousand tonnes of PV waste in 2021, and the annual amount was estimated by Bloomberg NEF to rise to more than 1 million tons by 2035 and more than 10 million by 2050.
+For comparison, 750 million tons of fly ash waste was produced by coal power in 2022.
+In the United States, around 90% of decommissioned solar panels end up in landfills as of 2023.
 Most parts of a solar module can be recycled including up to 95% of certain semiconductor materials or the glass as well as large amounts of ferrous and non-ferrous metals.
-Some private companies and non-profit organizations are currently engaged in take-back and recycling operations for end-of-life modules.
+Some private companies and non-profit organizations take-back and recycle end-of-life modules.
 EU law requires manufacturers to ensure their solar panels are recycled properly.
 Similar legislation is underway in Japan, India, and Australia.

-A 2021 study by Harvard Business Review indicates that, unless reused, by 2035 the discarded panels would outweigh new units by a factor of 2.56.
-They forecast the cost of recycling a single PV panel by then would reach $20–30, which would increase the LCOE of PV by a factor 4.
-Analyzing the US market, where no EU-like legislation exists as of 2021, HBR noted that without mandatory recycling legislation and with the cost of sending it to a landfill being just $1–2 there was a significant financial incentive to discard the decommissioned panels.
-The study assumed that consumers would replace panels half way through a 30 year lifetime to make a profit.
-However prices of new panels increased in the year after the study.
-A 2022 study found that modules were lasting longer than previously estimated, and said that might result in less PV waste than had been thought.
+A 2023 Australian report said that there is a market for quality used panels and made recommendations for increasing reuse, but rules have not been implemented.

 Recycling possibilities depend on the kind of technology used in the modules: